Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 25 September 2022.

 Higher Education Student Data Collection

-In this collection, students with disability are those who ‘have indicated that they have a disability, impairment or long-term medical condition which may affect their studies’.
-It shows that in 2018:
+In this collection, students with disability are those who ‘have indicated that they have a disability, impairment or long-term medical condition which may affect their studies.
+It shows that in 2019:

 Graduate Outcomes Survey

-DESE’s Graduate Outcomes Survey (GOS) contains information on employment outcomes and salaries for undergraduate and postgraduate coursework level graduates.
-Data from the 2019 GOS show that graduates from:
+DESE’s Graduate Outcomes Survey (GOS) contains information on employment outcomes and salaries for undergraduate and postgraduate coursework and research graduates.
+Data from the 2020 GOS show that graduates from:

 Total VET Student Outcomes Collection

-In this collection, disability refers to ‘whether the student self-identifies as having a disability, impairment or long-term condition’.
-Data from the 2019 collection found that vocational education and training (VET) graduates with disability were:
+In this collection, disability refers to whether the student self-identifies as having a disability, impairment or long-term condition.
+Data from the 2020 collection found that vocational education and training (VET) graduates with disability were:

-Almost 1 in 3 (30%) graduates with disability who were not employed at the start of training reported being employed after training, compared with 50% without disability (NCVER 2019).
+Almost one-quarter (23%) of graduates with disability who were not employed at the start of training reported being employed after training, compared with 39% without disability (NCVER 2021).

 Data tables for this report.